 The bipolar EMGs were first bandpass filtered with a fourth-order Butterworth filter (15–350 Hz cut-off frequencies) to attenuate motion artifacts and high-frequency noise.
 After that, the concentric and eccentric phases across exercise repetitions were identified from the position data (Viecelli et al., 2020) and used for the segmentation of surface EMGs.
 The onsets of concentric and eccentric phases were respectively identified from the negative and positive peaks in the position data (Hučko, Čekan, & Horvát, 2016).
 These peaks were automatically identified through a custom-written Matlab script (The MathWorks Inc., Natick, Massachusetts, USA).

 For each exercise condition and muscle tested, the degree of muscle activity was estimated across the duration of exercise repetition from the Root Mean Square (RMS) amplitude of surface EMGs.
 Due to EMG non-stationarities associated with the movement imposed by the task (Hintermeister et al., 1998; Wattanaprakornkul, Halaki, Cathers, & Ginn, 2011), RMS values were computed for different intervals of concentric and eccentric phases within a single exercise repetition.
-This procedure allowed us to assess whether different periods within the movement cycle, for each phase, may have affected the degree of muscle activity between conditions.
-Although transitions (e.g., from concentric to eccentric) are often discarded during dynamic contractions (de Souza, da Fonseca, Cabral, de Oliveira, & Vieira, 2017), the whole movement phase was considered since the upper trapezius and serratus anterior muscles actively contribute to scapular stabilization as the humerus underwent abduction throughout repetitions (Camargo & Neumann, 2019; Hintermeister et al., 1998).The RMS amplitude was then calculated over each of the eight, 12.5% duration percentiles.
+This procedure allowed us to assess whether the degree of muscle activity for a given period of the movement cycle, for each phase, differed between exercise conditions.
+Although transitions (e.g., from concentric to eccentric) are often discarded during dynamic contractions (de Souza, da Fonseca, Cabral, de Oliveira, & Vieira, 2017), the whole movement phase was considered since the upper trapezius and serratus anterior muscles actively contribute to scapular stabilization as the humerus underwent abduction throughout repetitions (Camargo & Neumann, 2019; Hintermeister et al., 1998).
+Each exercise repetition has been subdivided into a set of eight epoch windows, corresponding to 12.5% duration percentiles of the exercise repetition.
+The RMS amplitude was then calculated over each of the eight, 12.5% duration percentiles, providing eight RMS values per exercise repetition.
 For each participant and considering 10 repetitions in both exercise conditions, a total of 160 RMS values were obtained (2 exercise conditions x 10 repetitions x 8 intervals).
 After that, the RMS values were normalized to the highest RMS amplitude across all values obtained in both exercise conditions (Besomi et al., 2020).
 Finally, RMS values were averaged across repetitions separately for each interval considered, indicating the variation in the RMS amplitude for a given exercise condition.

 2.4.2 Kinematics